alexanderhub/coursera-Obtaining-Data-Course-Project/README.md

-# coursera-Obtaining-Data-Course-Project
-Coursera's Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Project

+Alexander Dolinin

+This is a repo for the course project of the Johns Hopkins Getting and Cleaning Data Course.